Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 --service-connect-defaults namespace=cruddur
 ```

-The next step is to prepare our docker configuration. <br />
+The next step is to prepare the docker configurations as shown below. <br />
 We need to create 3 repo's in ECR.
 - Python,
 - backend-flask and
 - frontend-react-js

-Create the python repo using the CLI:
+#### Create the python repo using the CLI:
 ```
 aws ecr create-repository \
   --repository-name cruddur-python \